Cancer Research UK logo.

 Treatment by stage

-Staging is a way of describing the size of cancer and how far it has grown.
-We have information about treatment for early and advanced cancer.
-Your doctor will tell you more about the stage of your cancer and the treatment you will have.
+Below, we have information about treatment for early stage cancer and advanced stage cancer.
+Your specialist doctor will tell you more about the stage of your cancer and the treatment you will have.

 Early stage tonsil cancer